okx/testnets/README.md

 # OKChain Testnets

 This repo collects the genesis and configuration files for the various OKChain testnets.
-It exists so the [OKChain repo](https://github.com/okex/okchain) does not get bogged down with large genesis files and status updates.
+It exists so the [OKExChain repo](https://github.com/okex/okexchain) does not get bogged down with large genesis files and status updates.

 ## Getting Started